Start Date

 Additional costs

 There may be extra costs that are not covered by the fees which employers and students will need to consider when planning their studies.
-Apprenticeship funding covers the cost of your teaching, assessment, uniform and operating facilities such as the library, access to shared IT equipment and other support services.
+Apprenticeship funding covers the cost of teaching, assessment, uniform and operating facilities such as the library, access to shared IT equipment and other support services.

 Awarding Body: